justinmay/goals/README.md

 # Goals App

-A personal goal tracking and productivity app built with Next.js.
+A privacy focused local first personal goal tracking and productivity app.
+Own all your data.

 ## Features